 A bad fall can leave you suffering from serious personal injuries.
 To recover compensation for your medical bills and other damages, you will need to prove that someone else’s negligent actions were the cause of your harm.

-Property owners have a legal obligation to perform routine maintenance and maintain safe conditions on their premises.
+Under premises liability law, property owners have a legal obligation to perform routine maintenance and maintain safe conditions on their premises.
 If a slip, trip and fall occurs on a property other than your own, the property owner’s negligence may be to blame.

 To learn if you have grounds for a slip and fall case, contact attorney Jim Miron.
 With 25 years of legal experience, he will investigate the cause of your injuries to determine who is at fault.
 Call 203-339-5991 to schedule your complimentary, no obligation consultation.